Holonomic quantum computation: a scalable adiabatic architecture

-In a sufficiently controllable experimental setup $\Gamma \ll |\Omega_d|$ and we set here $\Gamma= 10^{-4}, 10^{-3} \,[|\Omega_d|]$.
-Consequently, to extract the effectively implemented unitary after time-evolving for some finite protocol time $T$ under the Hamiltonian subject to decoherence of the Rydberg level, we numerically solve the time-dependent Schrödinger equation.
+In a sufficiently controllable experimental setup $\Gamma \ll |\Omega_d|$ and we set here $\Gamma= 10^{-4}, 10^{-3} \,[|\Omega_d|]$ \cite{saffmanAnalysisQuantumLogic2005}.
+Consequently, to extract the effectively implemented unitary after time-evolving for some finite protocol time $T$ under the Hamiltonian subject to decoherence of the state $\ket{d}$, we numerically solve the time-dependent Schrödinger equation.
 We are interested in the total protocol time $T$ for which the combination of decoherence and adiabatic error has the smallest impact on the gate fidelity $\mathcal F$.

 Fig.~\ref{fig:ad_decoh_plot} shows for our controlled-$Z$ phase gate with radius $R=5$ the gate fidelity as a function of different protocol times $T$.
 We find that the adiabatic error is dominated by the effect of the outgoing and incoming time $t_1$ compared to the effect of the time $t_2$.
 This comes as no surprise when taking into account the size of the energy gap along the path (Fig.~\ref{fig:gap_hamil-a}).
 Furthermore, we can observe how for small protocol times the adiabatic error is dominant but at longer times the decoherence becomes more significant.
 For a decay rate $\Gamma = 10^{-4} \,[|\Omega_d |]$ and a total protocol time $T = 168 \,[|\Omega_d |^{-1}] $ we achieve a gate fidelity of $\mathcal F = 98.80\% $.